HenrikBach1/ansible-scripts/README.md

 This repository contains Ansible scripts and supporting shell scripts for setting up and managing development environments in Docker containers.

+> **Quick Start Tips**:
-> **Quick Start Tip**: If a container already exists, you can directly use `./ros2-connect` or `./yocto-connect`
+> - If a container already exists, you can directly use `./ros2-connect` or `./yocto-connect` to connect to it
-> to connect to it.
-These scripts will start the container if needed and provide all container commands.
+> - These scripts will start the container if needed and provide all container commands
+> - To verify a container's setup is correct, use `./start-yocto-container.sh --verify` or `./start-ros2-container.sh --verify`

 ## Container Types